xsthunder/rss-reborn/README.md

 ## project structure

-it's recommanded to read code at generated code and develop at jupyter notebbook
+it's recommanded to read generated code and develop at jupyter notebbook

 ### jupyter notebbook to edit